mrcgrtz/jquery-externalize/README.md

 # Externalize

 Externalize is a jQuery plugin which unobtrusively adds external window creation to a bunch of links.
-Also, it’s ridiculously small (< 1kB) and supports AMD.
+It’s ridiculously small (< 1kB g’zipped) and supports [AMD](https://github.com/amdjs/amdjs-api/wiki).

 ## Options